smietaaim/Simulation-Methods-in-Econometrics-Theory-and-Applications-in-MATLAB/README.md

 ## Companion Website

 This repository contains the source files for the book and accompanying materials.
-For the most up-to-date version of the text, exercises, MATLAB code, and supplementary resources, please visit the companion website: [smietaaim.github.io](https://smietaaim.github.io)
+The companion website is [smietaaim.github.io](https://smietaaim.github.io).

 ## Introduction